opensearch-project/opensearch-spark/docs/index.md

 Provided below are the explanations for the parameters of the skipping algorithm.
 You can find the default values in the function signature below:

-- **VALUE_SET(limit=100):** If a file contains columns with high cardinality values, the value set will become null.
+- **VALUE_SET(limit=100):** If the column values of a file has higher cardinality than the limit (optional, default is 100), the value set will become null.
 This trade-off prevents excessive memory consumption at the expense of not skipping the file.

 - **BLOOM_FILTER**
   - **BLOOM_FILTER(num_candidate=10, fpp=0.03):** By default, the adaptive BloomFilter algorithm is used.
 Users can configure: